finnito/Science/content/12phy/as91173/16-current-carrying-wire-and-rh-grip-rule.md

 ---

+## Current in Magnetic Field

+- When a current-carrying wire is placed in a magnetic field it will experience a force.
+- We can use the RH slap rule to deermine the direction of the force experienced by the current-carrying wire.

+---

 ## Electromagnetism

 Electric and magnetic fields are different sides of the same coin, and one can create the other.
-Our first example is current-carrying wire.
+Our first example is the current-carrying wire.

 - Collect a Current-Carrying Wire sheet
 - Come up the front where you can observe the setup.